topoftheyear/Byte-le-Royale-2019/sphinx/writing_your_ai.md

 # Writing Your AI

-There is no inherently right or wrong way to write your AI.
-There are however a few things to take note of:

-* Except for imports that exist in the base client, no additional import statements are allowed and will disqualify your client from running.
-* Do not attempt to collect information on your opponent's ship that can't be directly observed.
-* Avoid processes and procedures that will take an abnormally long time per turn.
-If the time to take a turn becomes too long, your ship will automatically take a turn.

 There is a base AI that will have a structure of how the AI should work.

 ## Functions to Use